-In August 1983, Holy Family became part of the Diocese of Arlington when the new diocese was created with Bishop Thomas J. Welsh as its founding prelate.
+In May 1974, Holy Family became part of the Diocese of Arlington when the new diocese was created with Bishop Thomas J. Welsh as its founding prelate.
 Bishop Michael F. Burbidge is now Bishop of Arlington.

 On September 1, 1970 Fr.
 Roy Cosby was named the Founding Pastor of “The Dale City Parish of the Roman Catholic Diocese of Richmond” later to become “Holy Family Catholic Church”.
 Until a permanent church could be built, Sunday masses were celebrated at BelAir Elementary and Godwin Middle schools.
 The first mass was celebrated by Fr.
-Roy Cosby on September 6, 1970 at BelAir Elementary School with over 1’2oo parishioners in attendance.
+Roy Cosby on September 6, 1970 at BelAir Elementary School with over 1,2oo parishioners in attendance.
 Weekday masses were celebrated in a small chapel constructed in a garage at the rectory then located at 3006 Del Mar Drive.
 In addition, Holy Family administered a mission church, Sacred Heart, located on Hoadly Road.
 Sacred Heart was later designated as a parish.

 The present church building was dedicated on June 2, 1974.
 The parish activity center was dedicated in April 1990 and now houses the Pre-School established in 1992 and the Holy Family School established in 1995.